Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Codeine-containing painkillers (import restrictions vary).

-If you think you need these, see a doctor in Bali and get proper documentation.
+If you think you need these, get assessed and documented properly.

 Fever ≥38.5°C, blood or mucus in stool, severe stomach pain